coderaiser/putout/packages/plugin-convert-for-each-to-for-of/README.md

 > The [`forEach()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) method executes a provided function once for each array element.
 >
-> The [`for...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) statement creates a loop iterating over iterable objects, including: built-in `String`, `Array`, array-like objects and user-defined iterables.
-It invokes a custom iteration hook with statements to be executed for the value of each distinct property of the object.
+> The [`for...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) statement creates a loop which invokes a custom iteration hook with statements to be executed for the value of each element of an array.
 >
 > (c) MDN